 Everyone is called to share fully in the Eucharistic Celebration.
 There is no greater joy than to sing the praise of God!
 We welcome new singers and musicians.
 If you play an instrument, cantor, ring bells, or just enjoy singing please consider being a member of our music ministry.

 This volunteer service enables our youth to actively assist in the worship life of our parish.
-Boys and girls from 5th grad and higher are invited to join this ministry.
+Boys and girls from 4th grade and higher are invited to join this ministry.
 Training is provided.
 Please call the Church office for dates of next trainings.